 1. Set a tentative budget

 Sorry to begin with a boring one but it has to be said.
 Your budget will probably shape the style of venue you’re working with.
 We use the word ‘tentative’ because as ladies who have gone down the wedding planning path before, we realise that despite all good intentions, wedding budgets have a tendency to stretch.
-Budget blow-out is apparently a contagious condition that affects 98% of brides, us included.
+Budget blow-out is apparently a contagious condition that affects 98% of couples, us included.

 Nonetheless, it’s worth deciding what you’re happy to spend on a venue and trying to stick to it.
 When choosing a venue, keep in mind what’s included – do you still need to hire in tables and chairs?
 Extra portaloos?
 Don’t get caught out with surprise costs – ask the venue owner or manager exactly what additional items need to be brought to the venue to get a fully informed idea of the actual hire price.